aiden4977/BioCloud/readme.md

 Supports remote access within the local area network.
 Supports local data upload or direct selection of sequencing data on the server.
 ## 2. Task Management
-Real-time updates of task status (successful/failed/queued/running)

-Task queue management system with support for setting the maximum number of tasks

-View HTML reports and download report files
+· Real-time updates of task status (successful/failed/queued/running) · Task queue management system with support for setting the maximum number of tasks · View HTML reports and download report files
-## 3. Reference Sequence Management
-TODO: Users upload custom reference sequences to be used as databases

 ### Start🍳